Things to see & do

 You don't need to be an adrenalin junkie though – there are some great family routes taking you away from the traffic and into the heart of the countryside.

 Find hidden treasures on a high tech hunt.
 We've hidden more than 20 caches on beaches, hills and heaths in Purbeck.
-You can borrow a GPS unit from the information hut at Knoll Beach, Studland.
+You can borrow a GPS unit from the Knoll Beach office, Studland.

 Watch birds on Middlebere Heath